yeti-switch/doc/docs/en/yeti-ui.rst

 *General* tab
 `````````````

     Name
         Unique name of Accounting profile.
         Uses for informational purposes and doesn't affect system behaviour.
     Enabled
         IP address or hostname of external RADIUS server.
     Customer
         Customer, who this Customer Auth belongs to
     Account
         Accout of Customer, which this Customer Auth belongs to
     Gateway
         Gateway which related to this Customer Auth.
 That gateway(its parameters),
         will be used for media handling on the A-leg of a call.
     Rateplan
         Rateplan, which this Customer Auth belongs to
     Routing Plan
         Routing Plan, which this Customer Auth belongs to
     Dst Numberlist
         You may apply Dst Numberlist (Destination) and check B-numbers, by prefix or
         full-match, then reject it or allow.
     Src Numberlist
         You may apply Src Numberlist (Source) and check B-numbers, by prefix or
         full-match, then reject it or allow.
     Dump Level
         It is possible to capture calls to PCAP files, using this option.
         You may choose what kind of information should be captured.

         Possible values are:
             - Capture nothing
             - Capture all traffic
             - Capture RTP traffic
             - Capture signalling traffic
     Enable Audio Recording
         If checked, the media for calls passing through this Customer Auth will be stored
         in WAV files.
     Capacity
         The capacity of the Customer Auth, i.e. how many calls it accepts at the moment.
     Allow Receive Rate Limit
         A Customer may send special SIP-header in which he send the price for this call he wants to pay.
         And YETI will rely on this price on the routing stage if we allow such a behaviour.
     Send Billing Information
         If enabled, YETI adds the special SIP-header into 200 SIP-message, which contains
         current price for calls, in order to a Customer should be informed.

 Match condition options
 ```````````````````````
     This part is crucial for authentication process of incoming calls.
 You should note that a one customer may have many of Customer Auth with almost the same parameters, so pay attention to parameters besides Ip address.

     Transport Protocol
-    **TODO**
+        Transport protocol TCP/UDP, which the customer uses for sending calls to YETI.
     Ip
-    **TODO**
+        IP address of the originator(customer).
     Pop
-    **TODO**
+        Point of precense, which recieves calls from the customer.
+If a call will come on the different PoP (a node which recieves calls belongs to different a PoP), such calls will be dropped.
     Src Prefix
-    **TODO**
+        You can define a prefix which necessarily should be presented in a Src-number for every call from the customer.
+If not - a call will be dropped.
+Just a prefix must be used here, not a regular expression.
     Dst Prefix
-    **TODO**
+        You can define a prefix which necessarily should be presented in a Dst-number for every call from the customer.
+If not - a call will be dropped.
+Just a prefix must be used here, not a regular expression.
     Uri Domain
-    **TODO**
+        If specified, YETI checks the domain part of the URI for every call, and drop calls if the domain part is not the same as specified.
     From Domain
-    **TODO**
+        If specified, YETI checks the domain part of the URI in the From header for every call, and drop calls if presented domain mismatches.
     To Domain
-    **TODO**
+        If specified, YETI checks the domain part of the URI in the To header for every call, and drop calls if presented domain mismatches.
     X Yeti Auth
-    **TODO**
+        It's possible to define the custom SIP-header **X-Yeti-Auth** for the customer's calls and specify its value in YETI.
+In case they match, YETI passes such calls through.

 *Number translation* tab
 ````````````````````````

     Diversion policy
         Defines what to do with Diversion header within SIP-signalization.
         Default value is "Clear header", so this header will be deleted.
     Diversion rewrite rule
         This option should contain a regular expression for changing a Diversion header
     Diversion rewrite result
         The result of changing a Diversion header, using the Rewrite Rule above
     Src name rewrite rule
         This field should contain a regular expression for changing the Name field in the
         Source-number within SIP-signalization
     Src name rewrite result
         The result of changing the Name field in the Source-number, using the
         Src name rewrite rule above
     Src rewrite rule
         This field should contain a regular expression for changing the Source-number
         within SIP-signalization
     Src rewrite result
         The result of changing the Name field in the Source-number, using the Src rewrite rule above
     Dst rewrite rule
         This field should contain a regular expression for changing the Destination-number
         within SIP-signalization
     Dst rewrite result
         The result of changing the Name field in the Source-number, using the Dst rewrite rule above

 *Radius* tab
 ````````````

     Radius auth profile
         Must be specified if the additional radius authentication is required Src number radius rewrite rule
         Should contain regular expression for changing Source-number which will be sent to Radius-server if it's required
     Src number radius rewrite result
         The result of applying the Src number radius rewrite rule to Source-number Dst number radius rewrite rule
         Should contain regular expression for changing Destination-number which will be sent to Radius-server if it's required
     Dst number radius rewrite result
         The result of applying the Dst number radius rewrite rule to Destination-number Radius accounting profile
         Must be specified if the radius accounting is required

 System